 Do you have it?
 Scalp dandruff spreading to your eyebrows, face, nose and back?
 Seb derm which appears to be staging a hostile takeover of your entire body?
 If yes, today’s review of Sebclair Non-Steroidal Cream is written for you.
 A gentler more natural alternative to treatment of your seborrheic dermatitis or dandruff.
 With a scientifically proven formula containing multiple natural and synthetic non-steroidal actives to help halt inflammation, dry flakes and overacting fungal activity – does it work?
 Is SebClair Non-Steroidal Cream worth your investment?
 Let’s find out…

 To start at the beginning, at the very making of Sebclair Non-Steroidal Cream we need to understand who Sebclair are.

 Are SebClair a reputable seb derm expert or are they a back alley me-too copy product?

 Permission to relax as I think we can safely say the first.
 Sebclair is a steroid-free seb derm fighting brand sitting under Alliance Pharma.
-Established in 1996 and first trading in 1998, as a relatively new pharmaceuticals company, Sebclair are in fact fostered by a partnering giant pharmaceuticals company known as Novartis.
+Established in 1996 and first trading in 1998, as a relatively new pharmaceuticals company, Sebclair is in fact fostered by a partnering giant pharmaceuticals company known as Novartis.
 Their vision – to breathe life into medicines around the world.
-Specialising in everything from dermatology to oral health Alliance have the technical expertise and backing to make extremely great, hardworking products.
+Specializing in everything from dermatology to oral health Alliance has the technical expertise and backing to make extremely great, hardworking products.
 All looks good.